5 Tips For Keeping Bed Bugs Out This Summer

 Inspect All Bags and Boxes Before Bringing Them Inside

-Whether you’re returning from vacation or returning from the store, it’s always a good idea to do a quick inspection of your bags, luggage, and boxes before bringing them inside.
-Check your clothing and shoes while you’re at it for extra protection.
+Whether you’re returning from vacation or returning from the store, it’s always a good idea to do a quick inspection of your bags, luggage, and boxes before bringing them inside to avoid inadvertently introducing bed bugs into your home.
+You can also check your clothing and shoes while you’re at it for extra protection!

 Bed bugs love clutter because it gives them many places to hide.
-Although they can and do infest homes that are clutter-free, you have a much better chance of discovering them if your home does not have a lot of places for bed bugs to hide.
+Although they can and do infest homes that are clutter-free, you have a much better chance of discovering them sooner rather than later if your home does not have a lot of places for bed bugs to hide.
+And when it comes to bed bugs, that's an important advantage!

 Regularly Inspect Your Home

-Just as you inspect a hotel room, also inspect your home for bed bugs on a regular basis.
-The sooner you catch an infestation, the easier it is to treat.
-Beyond looking under mattresses, behind picture frames, and along the edges of the walls, check your sheets and pillows for tiny red dots or brown streaks.
-Also, check upholstered furniture for shed skin or the bugs themselves.
+Just as you would inspect a hotel room before spending the night, also inspect your home for bed bugs on a regular basis.
+The sooner you catch an infestation, the easier it will be to treat.
+Beyond looking under mattresses, behind picture frames, and along the edges of the walls, make sure to check your sheets and pillows for tiny red dots or brown streaks.
+Also, check upholstered furniture for shed skin or the bed bugs themselves, as these are common areas that bed bugs will hide.

 Clean and Do Laundry Frequently